navlokesh/Contingency-Tables-Chi-Squared-Test-and-Hypothesis-Testing/README.md

 #### Alternate hypothesis : Variable do not follow normal distribution
 Using the normaltest function from scipy.stats, we can get the P value From the P values, we can say that:
-A.
-For the variable Salary, we fail to reject the null hypothesis as the P value (14.6%) is greater than alpha(5%).
+A.For the variable Salary, we fail to reject the null hypothesis as the P value (14.6%) is greater than alpha(5%).
 Hence, the variable Salary follows a normal distribution.

-B.
-For the variable Spending, we reject the null hypothesis as there is enough evidence to say that the variable Spending doesn't follow normal distribution.
+B.For the variable Spending, we reject the null hypothesis as there is enough evidence to say that the variable Spending doesn't follow normal distribution.
 The P value (0.0000238%) is less than alpha(5%).
 Hence, the variable Spending doesn not follow a normal distribution.

-C.
-For the variable Text Messages, we reject the null hypothesis as there is enough evidence to say that the variable Spending doesn't follow normal distribution.
+C.For the variable Text Messages, we reject the null hypothesis as there is enough evidence to say that the variable Spending doesn't follow normal distribution.
 The P value (0.028%) is less than alpha(5%).
 Hence, the variable Spending doesn not follow a normal distribution.